waii-ai/waii-sdk-py/doc/docs/database-module.md

 - `host_alias`: alias of the host.
 - `user_alias`: alias of the user.
 - `push`: Waii, by default, uses pull-based connections - it pulls table definitions from your database.
 Set this value to true if, instead, you want to manually give the table definitions using `Database.update_table_definition`
+- `enable_multi_db_connection`: Enables support for multiple databases within a single connection configuration.
+When set to True, the connection can work with multiple databases.
+The default is False.
+Note that currently, only Snowflake and BigQuery support multi-database connections.
+Do not use the `database` field for multi-database connections; instead, use `content_filters` to specify the list of databases to be indexed, and use `default_database` to indicate the "default database" for running queries.
+By default, all databases accessible to the provided credentials will be indexed.
+- `default_database`: When `enable_multi_db_connection` is True, this specifies the default database to use when no database is explicitly specified in queries.
+This is particularly useful for database systems that support multiple databases per connection.

 (Deprecated field)
 - `alias`: Alias of the connection, which can be used to refer the connection in the query.
 If it is not set, then we will generate a key based on the connection details.
 This allows you to add multiple connections to the same database with different alias, you can set different db_content_filters, etc.